Divorcing if you own your own business: this is how it works

 Divorce and sole proprietorship

 Private ownership: Your business is yours, but the value of your business falls into the community of property.
 This means that your partner is entitled to half the value in the event of a divorce.
 Unless there are prenuptial agreements.
-Or if you married in limited community of property after 2017.
+Or if you married in limited community of property in 2018 or later.

 Liability: The owner of a sole proprietorship is personally liable for all debts of the company.
 If you are married in community of property, your partner is also liable.
 Your partner’s liability ends at the time of divorce.